SarcevicAntonio/kcalCalc/README.md

 ## Self Hosting

-kcalCalc can be self-hosted for yourself for free using Firebase and a Cloud Host like Vercel.
+kcalCalc can be self-hosted for free using Firebase and a Cloud Host like Vercel.

 ### Setup Firebase